-(4) If a requestor is collecting information in accordance with this rule but there is no intent or need for ongoing communication between the requestor, other persons, and the individual answering questions, the following questions about language and communication needs must be asked:
+If a requestor is collecting information in accordance with this rule but there is no intent or need for ongoing communication between the requestor, other persons, and the individual answering questions, the following questions about language and communication needs must be asked:

-(a) "What language or languages do you use at home?"
+“Do you use a language other than English at home?”

-(b) If the individual indicates a response that includes a language other than English or in addition to English the individual should be asked:

-(A) "What language would you prefer to use when communicating with someone outside the home about important matters such as medical, legal, or health information?"

-(B) "What language would you prefer to use to read important written information such as medical, legal, or health information?"

-(c) "How well do you speak English?"
 Response options:

+No – I only use English at home

+Yes

+If the response to the question in subsection (2)(a) of this rule is yes, the requestor must ask: “What language or languages do you use at home?"

+If the individual indicates a response to the question in subsection (2)(b) above that includes a language other than English or in addition to English the individual should be asked:

+"What language would you prefer to use when communicating with someone outside the home about important matters such as medical, legal, or health information?"

+"What language would you prefer to use to read important written information such as medical, legal, or health information?"

+"How well do you speak English?"
+Response options:

-(A) Very well.
+Very well.

-(B) Well.
+Well.

-(C) Not well.
+Not well.

-(D) Not at all.
+Not at all.

+A requestor is only required to ask a child under the age of five or an adult answering on behalf of a child under the age of five to answer the questions in section (1) of this rule when the requestor needs to communicate directly with the child.

+If in response to the questions in subsections (1)(a) or (2)(a) of this rule an individual’s answer includes a language other than English but the language is sign language, the requestor does not need to ask the questions in subsections (1)(c)(F) or (2)(c)(C) of this rule.

 Statutory/Other Authority: ORS 413.161 & ORS 413.042